 When here, people can take a walk along the narrow streets to see statues of Portuguese soldiers during war and learn of the interaction of European architecture and South Asian traditions from the 16th to the 19th centuries.

 16. Hikkaduwa – Explore The Sandy Beaches

 Sri Lanka is blessed with an expansive coastline that offers the most beautiful beaches to beach bums and water babies.
 From Bentota, Weligama, Galle, Induruwa, Hikkaduwa, Koggala, Negombo, to Trincomalee, Sri Lanka is laden with surreal beaches where each offers something unique to travelers in terms of the views and experiences.
-Basking on the stunning beaches of Sri Lanka is among the most romantic things to do in Sri Lanka.
+Basking on the stunning beaches of Sri Lanka is among the most romantic things to do in Sri Lanka on honeymoon.

 17. Ramayana Tour – Enjoy

 The Ramayana tour in Sri Lanka is among the main attractions for pilgrims and spiritual travelers, especially Indians.
 Besides the religious sentiments attached with it, it is a popular means for touring the prominent landmarks of the country and witnessing the beautiful temples with breathtaking architecture dotting the landscapes of Lanka.